juacmola/rc-2324/README.md

 ## Introduction

 This repository contains the NanoFiles Project for the course Redes de Computadores.
-The course is part of the Degree of Computer Science of the University of Murcia (Universidad de Murcia).
+The course is part of the Degree of Computer Science at University of Murcia (Universidad de Murcia).
 This course is being taught in the second semester of the second year of the degree.
 In this case, our participation in the course was in the academic year 2023/2024.

 The project involves the design and programming of communication protocols in Java.
 The practice consists of creating a file transfer and sharing system that we will call NanoFiles, and which is described below.
 The nanoFiles system consists of a directory server (Directory program) and a set of peers (NanoFiles program), which communicate with each other as follows: